Dm foot care

 What are the common foot problems associated with diabetes?

-Diabetic feet often face issues like dry skin and calluses.
+People with diabetes, such as those with foot problems like sores, athlete’s foot,n nd calluses.
 Ulcers and infections are also common.
 These problems arise from nerve damage and poor blood flow.

-How should a daily foot care routine be established?
+How should a daily dm foot care routine be established?

 Start with a daily routine of inspecting, cleaning, and moisturizing your feet.
 Look for cuts, blisters, or redness.
-If you notice anything unusual, tell your doctor right away.
+If you notice anything immediately, please notify a doctor.

 What type of footwear is recommended for diabetic feet?